GoogleCloudPlatform/cloud-sql-go-connector/README.md

 For a quick example, try out the Go Connector in a [Codelab][codelab].

+> [!IMPORTANT]
+> The connector is not compatible with Go version 1.24.8 and 1.25.2, this will break SAN verification

 ## Installation

 You can install this repo with `go get`: